oguru/rasa-chatbot/README.md

 ## Submission Info
 I greatly enjoyed this exercise and extended it to include a themed UI and animations.

-Due to this, the timer was intentionally extended to 7 seconds for a better user experience.
+Due to this, the removal timer was intentionally extended for a better user experience.

 ## Further Extension Post Submission